magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 createRoot(document.getElementById("root")).render(<App />);

-export { context, api }; //magicsandbox.Dev handles assigning these to the global app object for you during the build process
+export { context, api };
 ```

 Now here's what happens if a user asks the Assistant to 'make it say "Goodbye!"':

 1. The Assistant calls `app.context()` to get the context string.
-2. The Assistant generates the script `app.api.setText("Goodbye!");`.
+2. The Assistant reads the context string and generates the script `app.api.setText("Goodbye!");`.
 3. The Assistant executes the script in the Sandbox, updating the App to display "Goodbye!" as requested.

+When you export `context` and `api` from your App, both [magicsandbox.Dev](#magicsandboxdev) and [@magicsandbox.ai/dev](#magicsandboxaidev) will assign them to the global `app` object during the build process.
+If you use an alternative approach to publishing your App, you'll need to handle this yourself.

-Assistants are aware of how Magic Sandbox works and have access to the [Sandbox](#sandbox) documentation, so you don't need to provide that in your App's context.
-Depending on your App, you may want to provide additional context.
-For example, `magicsandbox.Dev` includes the [publishing](#publishing) documentation in its context.
+Assistants are aware of the basic details of the Magic Sandbox platform and have access to the [Sandbox](#sandbox) documentation, so you don't need to provide that in your App's context.